Close mobile menu

 Dr. Belle is a Cameroonian/Canadian computer scientist.
 She got into university at sixteen.
 She holds a PhD in software engineering from the University of Quebec (Ecole de Technologie Supérieure).
 She has completed a 2-year industrial postdoctoral in software engineering at the University of Ottawa.
 After completing her industrial postdoctoral, she worked for the federal public service of Canada.
 She has recently completed a graduate diploma in public administration and governance at McGill University.
 The curriculum of that diploma strengthened her skills in project management, and equipped her with strong leadership competencies.
 That curriculum also gave her the tools required to successfully manage very large and diverse organizational teams, and interpret the legal and ethical issues relevant to public organizations.

-Dr. Belle is the reviewer of several high impact factor journals, including IEEE Software, the Software system Modeling (SoSym) journal, the Software Quality journal, the Information and Software Technology journal, and the Requirement Engineering journal.
+Dr. Belle is the reviewer of several high impact factor journals, including the ACM TOSEM (Transactions on Software Engineering and Methodology) journal, the Empirical Software Engineering journal, the IEEE Transactions on Intelligent Vehicles journal, the IEEE Software magazine, the Software system Modeling (SoSym) journal, the Software Quality journal, the Information and Software Technology journal, and the Requirement Engineering journal.

 Dr. Belle is also a mother, and she is very passionate about poetry, winning several local and international poetry contests.
 She speaks both French (her third language) and English (her fourth language).